wptrainingteam/learn-wp-content/tutorials/using-wordpress-rest-api.md

 One of the biggest benefits of using the REST API in your plugins is that it can replace your admin-ajax requests, using less code, and making your requests more secure.
 To see this in action, let's take a look at a simplified example.

-In this example, we have a plugin which adds a menu page to the WordPress dashboard.
+In this example code, the plugin which adds a menu page to the WordPress dashboard.
 The page has a button and a textarea, and when the button is clicked, an ajax request is made to get the most recent posts, and display their titles in the textarea.

 Besides the functionality to render the admin page, this is what the code looks like to implement Ajax.
 First, in the wp_learn_rest_enqueue_script function, you need to use wp_localize_script to pass the ajax_url to the wp_learn_ajax object, so that it's available when the script is loaded.

-Note that in this example, there's no implementation of a nonce for security, this would add additional code to this file, so it's been left out of this example, but it is required for a production plugin.
+Note that in this example, there's no implementation of a nonce for security, but it is recommended for a production plugin.

 ```
 /**